Industry Spotlight Updated in 2022: What is the future of blue collar work in Australia in 2022?

-As a nation, we would suffer without our manufacturers, miners and truck drivers to name but a few.
+Blue-collar workers are a valuable necessity to Australia’s economy.
+As a nation, we would suffer without our manufacturers, miners and truck drivers just to name a few.
+You might be looking to hire staff in the blue-collar sector, or you’re a technical blue-collar worker looking for your next role.

-Blue-collar workers – who are they?
+Blue collar workers – who are they?

 So, what’s in store for the blue-collar industry now, and our future in resourcing, state and national frameworks?

 Lockdown or not, the Australian government recognises the importance and necessity of the blue-collar workforce as a key driving force behind our nation’s future growth

 Most jobs are full-time, and many have large amounts of overtime available

 Many blue-collar jobs are in high demand, see 13 of the top jobs with salaries at Indeed

 Competitive wages to combat skill shortages

 With a track record of the blue-collar workforce not only keeping the economy going but enhancing it – it makes sense that these positions should attract competitive remuneration.
 It was recently reported that Melbourne tradies in the construction industry are the seventh-highest paid in the world.
 Low levels of unemployment are also contributing to this phenomenon, with the ABS reporting that the unemployment rate fell to 3.5% in July 2022.

 As such, here are 9 in-demand blue-collar jobs in Australia: